yiguo-17/riffy/README.md

 * Your content must be [SFW](https://en.wikipedia.org/wiki/Not_safe_for_work).
 * You must have a separate front end and back end.
 That means, at a minimum a `main.js` file with no app logic, only input/output logic.
 * We'll also be converting that proposal into a proper README for our app.
-Guidelines on that coming soon!
+Guidelines on that coming soon, and yes, it is an absolute requirement.
 * If you're done early, come talk to us.
 We can always suggest ways you can extend your app!